CICE-Consortium/Icepack/doc/source/user_guide/lg_sequence.rst

       use icepack_parameters, only: p15, p25, p75, p333, p666

-icepack_tracers provides init, query, and write methods to define various tracer sizes, flags, indices, and numbers.
+icepack_tracers provides init, query, and write methods to define various tracer sizes, flags, and indices.
 The tracers have some defaults that the caller can query or reset::

       use icepack_tracers, only: icepack_compute_tracers
-      use icepack_tracers, only: icepack_query_tracer_sizes
-      use icepack_tracers, only: icepack_write_tracer_sizes
       use icepack_tracers, only: icepack_init_tracer_flags
       use icepack_tracers, only: icepack_query_tracer_flags
       use icepack_tracers, only: icepack_write_tracer_flags
       use icepack_tracers, only: icepack_init_tracer_indices
       use icepack_tracers, only: icepack_query_tracer_indices
       use icepack_tracers, only: icepack_write_tracer_indices
-      use icepack_tracers, only: icepack_init_tracer_numbers
+      use icepack_tracers, only: icepack_init_tracer_sizes
-      use icepack_tracers, only: icepack_query_tracer_numbers
+      use icepack_tracers, only: icepack_query_tracer_sizes
-      use icepack_tracers, only: icepack_write_tracer_numbers
+      use icepack_tracers, only: icepack_write_tracer_sizes

 icepack_itd provides three public interfaces to compute the ice thickness distribution::